 - Red tomatoes have more lycopene and overall better-for-you plant compounds than yellow or green tomatoes.

 - Smaller tomatoes, such as cherry and grape, have more lycopene than larger tomatoes.

 - Oil helps your body absorb the tomato’s potent antioxidants and olive oil appears to have an edge over other oils.

 - Canned tomatoes, including tomato paste and sauce, are some of the richest sources of lycopene because cooking increases lycopene and makes it easier to be absorbed.

 Cook’s note: I keep canned tomatoes on hand.
 They are a convenient, economically and delicious way to boost vegetables consumption.

 Spinach is a leafy green to love ❤

 Packed with lutein, folate, potassium, iron and vitamins A, C, E and K, spinach is a leafy green to choose often.
 Going with this green strengthens our cells against cancer, heart disease, high blood pressure, and bone loss plus enhances vision.

 So, let’s get to cooking!
-Slice the tomatoes to reduce cooking time and release juices.
+To make this easy spinach tomato sauce, slice (or poke them with a knife tip) the tomatoes to reduce cooking time and release juices.
 Red chile flakes and a smashed garlic clove add seasoning.
 Stir in fresh spinach and you’re serving, from one pan, in less than 15 minutes.